 - Dry the area thoroughly prior to allowing anybody to use it.

 - You should not apply any carpet cleaning solution directly to your carpet to avoid or prevent any additional damage like bleaching.
-To confirm, try it first on any hidden part of your carpet such as the area under cabinet or the ones in corners.
+To confirm, try it first on any hidden part of your carpets such as the area under cabinet or the ones in corners.
 It would be better if you have any carpet remnants to test.

 Never rub the area when applying any solution.
 You may find yourself spreading the stain unto a larger area.
 Simply do pure blotting or dabbing.